a-nguy4n/cse15l-lab-reports/LabReport4.md

       ![Image](CodeLine.png)

         - The j key essentially moves the cursor downwards so that the user may access the lines below in order to edit them.
+        * A much more efficient command to navigate to index1 is <:[line number]G> as it will allow you to quickly go to that specific line.

       2. With the cursor on the line of ' index1 += 1; ' hit the L key to move the cursor onto the number 1.